ergoplatform/website/content/en/blog/2022-03-17-mining-ergo-on-windows.md

 `stratum+ssl://ergo.getblok.io:4056`

-When finished, save the file as ERGO_mining.bat.
+When finished, save the file as **ERGO_mining.bat**.
 To start mining, simply click on the file.

 **Note:** If you have a virus protection program like McAfee, you will need to restore the t-rex.exe file after extraction and exclude it from Real-Time Scanning in order to run it.

-If you want the mining software to start when you reboot your computer, then, save **ERGO_mining.bat** in `C:\Users\Username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
+If you want the mining software to start when you reboot your computer, then, save ERGO_mining.bat in `C:\Users\Username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 If you have trouble finding the Startup folder, you can always save ERGO_mining.bat somewhere, type the Windows **key + R** to get the shell prompt, then type:

-`shell:startup `
+`shell:startup`

 This will bring up the Startup folder, and you can drag and drop the Ergo_mining.bat file into it.